usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 4/Class Activity: Sprint Report Analysis.md

 **Sprint goals:**

-* Improve accessibility for screen reader users
+* Improve accessibility for screen reader users.
-* Rewrite form logic to simplify validation
+* Rewrite form logic to simplify validation.

 **Summary of work completed:**

-* Accessibility improvements demoed (alt text, labels, keyboard nav)
+* Accessibility improvements demoed (alt text, labels, keyboard nav).
-* Team also rewrote backend logic for ESA form validation — not planned in sprint backlog
+* Team also rewrote backend logic for ESA form validation — not planned in sprint backlog.
-* PO reviewed accessibility work and approved stories
+* PO reviewed accessibility work and approved stories.
-* Backend logic changes were not demoed, tested, or documented
+* Backend logic changes were not demoed, tested, or documented.

 **Demo notes:**

-* Dev team “squeezed in” extra work, saying it was needed to make the accessibility changes easier
+* Dev team “squeezed in” extra work, saying it was needed to make the accessibility changes easier.
-* COR only found out about the backend change during retrospective
+* COR only found out about the backend change during retrospective.

 **Risks and blockers:**

-* Potential impact on form validation rules, which tie directly to legal compliance
+* Potential impact on form validation rules, which tie directly to legal compliance.
-* No user stories written or acceptance criteria for the backend logic changes
+* No user stories written or acceptance criteria for the backend logic changes.

 **Discussion questions:**